• The Integration of Psychology and Christianity: A Domain-Based Approach, By William L. Hathaway and Mark A. Yarhouse

 by Muriel I. Elmer and Duane H. Elmer

-With insights from neuroscience, educational psychology, and learning theory, veteran educators Muriel and Duane Elmer provide a holistic model for how learning takes place.
-Their learning cycle moves beyond mere recall of information to helping learners value and apply their learning in ways that are integrated into behavior and practice.
+Veteran educators Muriel and Duane Elmer provide a holistic model for how learning takes place.
+Their learning cycle moves beyond mere recall of information to helping learners value and apply learning in ...

 • Restoring the Shattered Self: A Christian Counselor's Guide to Complex Trauma, By Heather Davediuk Gingrich